Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Introduction

 A galaxy interaction is one of the biggest events for galaxies.
-Dynamical and morphological changes on not only stars but also ISM are occurred by the collision of galaxies.
-It is also confirmed that interacting galaxies show active star formation activity (e.g., \cite{Bushouse87}).
-Most of (ultra) luminous infrared galaxies (U/LIRGs) which are the active star forming galaxies are merging galaxies (late stage of interaction)(e.g., \cite{Borne00}).
-Taking into account for these facts, properties of ISM in interacting galaxies should be affected during the interaction.
-It is said that molecular gas mass is enhanced by the interaction \citep{Casasola04,Combes94}. \citet{MS89} showed a ratio of molecular gas to atomic gas is higher in interacting galaxies than that in isolated galaxies in a galaxy scale.
-These results, however, are derived from the observations aiming at the centre of galaxies, which may underestimate molecular gas mass and have no information on molecular gas distribution.
-What is more, most investigated interacting galaxies are in late stage of interaction because they show highly enhanced star formation activity.
-Although properties of ISM of interacting galaxies in early and mid stage are important because the conditions of active star formation should be fulfilled before the starburst, these properties are not investigated.
-This is because weaker star formation activity than interacting galaxies in late stage (e.g., U/LIRGs) implies weaker emission from molecular gas.
-Understanding properties of ISM in early and mid stage of interaction will discover the origin of the burst of star formation in late stage of interaction like U/LIRGs.
+Dynamical and morphological changes happen not only on stars but also to the ISM through the collision of galaxies.
+It is also confirmed that interacting galaxies show violent star-formation activity (e.g., \cite{Bushouse87}).
+Most (ultra-)luminous infrared galaxies (U/LIRGs), which show active star-formation, are merging galaxies (a late stage of the interaction) (e.g., \cite{Borne00}).
+Regarding these facts, properties of ISM in interacting galaxies should be affected during the interaction.
+It is said that molecular gas mass is enhanced by the interaction \citep{Casasola04,Combes94}. \citet{MS89} showed a ratio of molecular gas to atomic gas is higher in interacting galaxies than that in isolated galaxies on a galaxy scale.
+These results, however, are derived from the CO observations aiming at the centre of galaxies, which may underestimate molecular gas mass and have no information on the distribution of molecular gas.
+What is more, most investigated interacting galaxies are in the late stage of the interaction showing highly enhanced star-formation activity because they are thought to harbour plenty of molecular gas.
+Properties of the ISM of interacting galaxies in the early and mid-stage are important since the ISM should fulfil the conditions of active star formation before the starburst.
+However, these properties have not been well investigated.
+This is because weaker star-formation activity than interacting galaxies in the late stage (e.g., U/LIRGs) implies weaker emission from molecular gas.
+Understanding properties of the ISM in the early and mid-stage of the interaction will help us discover the origin of the burst of star formation in the late stage of the interaction such as U/LIRGs.